fstark/macflim/README.md

 ### --group **boolean**

 Using ``--group false`` will have the player display partially constructed frames every 60th of a second.
 Due to limitations in the hardware/the way MacFlim works, the Mac Plus and the Mac SE cannot group the frames, and you can see the construction on screen.
 The SE/30 doesn't have to display partial results, which results more stable display.
-However, one can use ``--group true`` for the SE/30 to get some interesting low-fidelity effects.
+However, one can use ``--group false`` for the SE/30 to get some interesting low-fidelity effects.

 The Mac Plus and the Mac SE profiles are not grouped, while the SE/30 is.